A community resource for the acquisition workforce

-WARNING: This clause is affected by 1 active class deviation.
-Use the deviation text, NOT the standard clause text from the eCFR.
+This clause is modified by 1 active class deviation

 2023-O0008 — Class Deviation 2023-O0008 – Commercial Products and Commercial Services Omnibus Clause for Acquisitions Using the Procurement Desktop-Defense System